24f2008495/tds-p1/README.md

 - The `chroma_store` directory is git-ignored as it can be regenerated
 - Large data files (`discourse_contents.json` and `course_structure.json`) are included in the repository
 - The system uses AIPIPE for embeddings and LLM access
-- Image processing is supported through GPT-4 Vision API
+- Final answer processing is supported through GPT-4.1

 ## Troubleshooting